Secrets about Auto Insurance Discounts

 1. Auto insurance discounts vary according to states

 State rules may prevent certain rating factors from being used in premium calculations.
 For example, California doesn’t allow credit checks to be carried out for the purpose of determining premiums to be charged.
-Also, companies may not offer certain saving opportunities in every state they do business in and they may only be available in places they need a competitive edge.
+Also, vehicle insurance companies may not offer certain saving opportunities in every state they do business in and they may only be available in places they need a competitive edge.
 Secondly, the percentage may vary from one state to the other.
 Finally, state authorities may actually require carriers to apply certain savings.
 For example, New York requires companies to offer discounts to motorists who completed defensive driving courses.

 1. Some discounts only apply to certain car insurance coverage